-Our poetry workshops are available all year round as well as on key annual events such World Poetry Day, World Book Day 2018, National Poetry Day 2017 and Shakespeare Week.
+Our popular poetry workshops for schools are available all year round as well as on key annual events such World Poetry Day, World Book Day, National Poetry Day, World Poetry Day and Shakespeare Week.
 And don’t forget that it’s often possible to mix-and-match two or more workshops over one or more days!

 Standing Up for Freedom – Celebrations through Poetry

 A brilliant way to use September’s National Poetry Day as a springboard for October’s Black History Month

 People like Tommie Smith at the Mexico Olympics (1968) and the Bristol Bus Strikers (1963) literally stood up for freedom – and this inspiring workshop celebrates their deeds and legacies through poetry.
 After engaging pupils in a range of drama-based activities to explore the people and events in question, we’ll introduce them to poetic structures including clerihews and cinquains in which to commemorate their feats.

 Suitable for: KS2 – KS4